Language

 Step 3: Calibrate

-2. Create stable lighting conditions in a range where your device's built-in light sensor doesn't hit its peak without the diffuser.
+2. Create stable lighting where your sensor doesn’t max out.

-4. Take a measurement and write it down as a reference.
+4. Take a reference measurement and write it down as.

 5. Reapply the diffuser and place your device at the exact same spot